Do you take advantage of unexpected real estate opportunities?

 “Opportunity doesn’t make appointments, you have to be ready when it arrives.”

-Don’t forget the obvious opportunities: FSBO’s and Expired Listings.
+Don’t forget the obvious real estate opportunities: FSBO’s and Expired Listings.

 People whose listings have expired and people who are trying to sell without an agent have homes they want to sell.
 They’ve already said so.